lianjordaan-school/NotABackdoor/README.md

-# NotABackdoor
+# NotABackdoor_Webserver

-<h3>This is not a backdoor!</h3>The name might be a bit sus, but I am trying to make it as secure as possible.<br>
+This is not intended to be a backdoor, but can resemble the look of one.
-This is a paper minecraft plugin that will contain all 'modules' and a webserver in one, and will also be more secure than the previous 'NotABackdoor' repo's.<br>
+It is archived, because I am working on a plugin that will contain all plugins and the webserver in one, and will also be more secure.

-<h1>This is a work on progress, and is not finished!</h1>
+**Please note that this repository is no longer actively maintained.
+I am working on a better version of this project in a new repository: [NotABackdoor](https://github.com/LianJordaan/NotABackdoor).**

+## Disclaimer

+**DISCLAIMER: This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+The author(s) of this software shall not be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.**

+Use this software at your own risk.
+The user of this software assumes all risks associated with its use, including the risk of data loss.
+The author(s) of this software shall not be responsible for any data loss or damage that may occur as a result of using this software, and the user agrees to use the software at their own discretion and risk.

+The author(s) of this software do not guarantee the accuracy, reliability, or completeness of the software, and do not warrant that the software will be error-free or uninterrupted.
+The user acknowledges that they have reviewed and accepted the risks associated with using this software, and the author(s) of this software shall not be held liable for any consequences resulting from the use or misuse of this software.